 About Jill Alexander, APR, Fellow PRSA

 Jill Alexander, APR, Fellow PRSA, is a freelance public relations practitioner with expertise in media relations, corporate communication, internal communication, crisis communication, community relations, storytelling, and event planning.
-She is also associate teaching professor and public relations certificate coordinator at University of Missouri -- St. Louis.
+She is also a teaching professor and public relations certificate coordinator at University of Missouri -- St. Louis.
 Following a 30-year career in public relations and corporate communication, Alexander chose to share her insights and inspire future public relations practitioners.
 She brings a wealth of expertise to the classroom and to her clients.

 In a previous role as senior director, corporate communication, Alexander has been quoted in the New York Times, Wall Street Journal, Sun-Sentinel (Fort Lauderdale), Miami Herald, Denver Post, Kansas City Star, St. Louis Post Dispatch, St. Louis Business Journal, Pittsburgh Post, Pittsburgh Tribune, Quad-City Times, Waterloo Courier, SEMissourian (Cape Girardeau), Vicksburg Post, Natchez Democrat, Mobile Press Register, Biloxi Sun-Herald and numerous television stations across the United States.